 The majority of Buyers on PPH are serious about their jobs and paying promptly for the work delivered.

-However if you have completed a job, raised your invoice and you haven't received payment from your Buyer within 7 days PPH will chase this payment for you including automatically releasing money held in Escrow and if necessary suspending the Buyer's account until they pay any missing sums.
-For more information on this process and how it works take a look here.
+However, if you have completed a job, raised your invoice and you haven't received payment from your Buyer within 7 days PPH will chase this payment for you including automatically releasing money held in Escrow and if necessary suspending the Buyer's account until they pay any missing sums.

 Top tips to avoid payment issues